krishna-chaitanya-sanagavarapu/dog-breed-classifier/README.md

 ## Project Overview

-In this project, given an image of a dog, your algorithm will  identify an estimate of the canine’s breed.
+In this project, given an image of a dog, this algorithm will  identify an estimate of the canine’s breed.
 If supplied an image of a  human, the code will identify the resembling dog breed.

 [![Sample Output](https://github.com/udacity/deep-learning-v2-pytorch/raw/master/project-dog-classification/images/sample_dog_output.png)](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/project-dog-classification/images/sample_dog_output.png)